Skip to main content

 Limitations

-• User-provided Certificate Authority (CA) certificates are not automatically mounted on worker nodes in EKS clusters that are deployed in the AWS Secret region.
+• User-provided Certificate Authority (CA) certificates are not automatically mounted on worker nodes in EKS clusters that are deployed in AWS Secret and Top Secret clouds.
 As a result, applications or services that rely on custom CAs for Transport Layer Security (TLS) communication may fail to establish secure connections, and integrations with external services that require custom CAs may encounter Secure Socket Layer (SSL) or TLS verification issues.

 Prerequisites

-1. Log in to Palette VerteX as tenant admin.
+1. Log in to Palette VerteX as a tenant admin.

-2. From the left Main Menu, click on Tenant Settings.
+2. From the left main menu, select Tenant Settings.

-9. Click Confirm to create your AWS Secret Cloud account.
+9. Select Confirm to add your AWS account to Palette.

 Validate